Acid Reflux

 How is acid reflux diagnosed?

-In most cases, a gastroenterologist will be able to make a diagnosis of acid reflux of GORD by evaluating your symptoms and medical history.
+In most cases, a gastroenterologist will be able to make a diagnosis of acid reflux or GORD by evaluating your symptoms and medical history.

-If your doctor suspects you have GORD, they may want to perform some tests to confirm a diagnosis and check for any complications.
+If your consultant suspects you have GORD, they may want to perform some tests to confirm a diagnosis and check for any complications.

 Acid reflux treatment options